-Lesson number two: Even if you only have a couple hours to explore a place, do it; it’ll be worth it.
+Lesson 2: Even if you only have a handful hours to explore a place, do it; it’ll be worth it.

 When we got to the hotel the front desk clerk told us they would get the shuttle to take us to the train station.
 Once we got to the station and were buying our day passes, we heard brakes of the train screech.
 Without a second thought we all ran as fast as we could up the escalator, down the stairs and across the platform to barely make it on a train that would probably be back in 15 minutes.
 We were being a little dramatic but a 10hr layover is barely sleep and a shower, so every minute counts.